Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What happens after I accept an offer on my home?

-After accepting an offer, the buyer usually delivers earnest money and option fee, completes inspections, works through financing and appraisal, reviews title and HOA documents if applicable, completes a final walk-through, and closes.
+After accepting an offer, the buyer typically delivers earnest money and the option fee, completes inspections, works through financing and appraisal, reviews title and HOA documents when applicable, completes a final walk-through, and proceeds to closing and funding.

 Is the home sold once I accept an offer?

-No. The home is under contract, but the sale is not complete until closing and funding.
-Inspection, appraisal, financing, title, and closing conditions still need to be completed.
+No. The home is under contract, but the sale is not complete until all contract requirements are satisfied and the transaction closes and funds.

 What is the option period?

-The option period is a negotiated time when the buyer can inspect the home and decide whether to move forward, request repairs, renegotiate, or terminate if allowed by the contract.
+The option period is a negotiated period during which the buyer may inspect the home, request repairs, renegotiate certain terms, or terminate when permitted by the contract.

 What can delay closing?